Tabitha's Secret: The Split

+Forcing them to fight for what they had worked so hard to accomplish.

-Serletic's own personal manager and accountant were installed to handle Thomas's affairs.
-Shortly after, Thomas, Yale, and Doucette signed a seven-record deal with Atlantic Records.
-Atlantic Records introduced the trio to two guitarists: Adam Gaynor (Serletic knew Adam from his time at Criterion Studios in South Florida with Collective Soul) and Kyle Cook (Serletic grew up two houses from Cook in Stone Mountain, Georgia).
+Serletic's then used his own personal manager and accountant and installed them to handle Thomas's affairs.
+Shortly after that behind Stanley and Goff's back, Thomas, Yale, and Doucette signed with Serletics production company Melisma which was quickly formed in Aug of 1995.
+And shortly after Serletic introduced the trio to his friends the two guitarists: Adam Gaynor (Serletic knew Adam from his time at Criterion Studios in South Florida with Collective Soul) and Kyle Cook (Serletic grew up two houses from Cook in Stone Mountain, Georgia).
 With Cook on lead guitar and Gaynor on rhythm guitar, the five formed Matchbox Twenty.

+Forced to file a lawsuit to fight their rights and what they were owed in a lawsuit which lasted 4.5 years Stanley and Goff settled out of court in a confidential settlement in Dec of 1999.

+Stanley continued to operate Tabitha's Secret as a business; controlling all the master recordings and the trademark of the band name.
+However, Goff signed over his interest in the Tabitha's Secret business to Stanley in 1999 and started his own company, separate from Stanley.

-Meanwhile, Stanley and Goff continued to capitalize on Tabitha's Secret where they could, releasing an album in 1997 of the band's recordings from 1993 to 1995.
-They later released a live album and remastered the band's original EP.
+Meanwhile, Stanley continued to capitalize on Tabitha's Secret releasing numerous albums on his independent record label JTJ Records Inc. Dont Play with Matches in 1997 a full CD of the band's recordings from 1993 to 1995.
+Including 2 of the original recorded versions of the hit song 3am.
+And later released a live album and remastered the band's original EP.

 Lawsuit

 In 1997, guitarists Jay Stanley and John Goff filed a lawsuit against Thomas, Yale, Doucette, and Serletic, along with attorney David Mantel.
 The lawsuit alleged that Serletic approached the band about a long term agreement and the production of a self-title/self-published EP, which included the track "3 A.M.", and then agreed to represent that band to Atlantic Records.
 However, when Stanley and Goff had reservations, Thomas unilaterally fired the band's manager and agent, cancelled their tour and announced the band was breaking up.
 The lawsuit claimed fiduciary breach of contract against the former bandmembers and tortious interference against Serletic and his attorney.
 This lawsuit lasted three years and was settled out of court in 2000.